The-Wishlist-Co/docs/wishlistSvcAPI.md

 ## Update a Wishlist Item
 Update a wishlist item, for example to change the selected variant.
 Developer must supply either the wishlist ID and item ID (both internal TWC values) or the wishlistRef and itemRef (both retailer's own identifiers).

+Note that itemRef is the client's unique identifier for a wishlist item associated with a single wishlist.
+It is NOT the productRef, which typically could be the retailer's product SKU.

 If the variant is being changed, then the original variant ID (TWC internal ID) must also be provided.

 Endpoint: ```/api/wishlist/items```